tropy/tropy.github.io/README.md

 ```

 ### Post image
-You can specify one image in the post’s front matter to be used as preview image in tweets:
+You can specify one (high-res) image in the post’s front matter that will be rendered on top of the post’s content (but it is not rendered in the post excerpts).

+The post image can be used as a large preview image in tweets instead of the smaller Tropy icon.
+As Twitter crops preview images it is not recommended to use them for artwork, add artwork as image to your tweet instead of the preview.

+Both a low-res (e.g. *image.png*) and a high-res (e.g. *image`@2x`.png*) version must exist.

 ```
 ---
-image: /path/to/image.png
+image: /path/to/image@2x.png
+twitter:
+  card: summary_large_image
 ---
 ```